auth0/docs/wordpress-clientid.md

-# Obtaining an Client ID and Client Secret for WordPress
+# Obtaining a Client ID and Client Secret for WordPress

 To configure WordPress OAuth2 connections you will need to register Auth0 with WordPress on their [developer portal](http://developer.wordpress.com/).